 With one of the most famous paintings in France, Liberty leading the way, Eugène Delacroix is renowned for his work.
 In the 1920s, in order to save the home of this great artist, his friends got together in the 1920s to turn it into a museum.

 The Society of Friends of Eugène Delacroix included names like Henri Matisse, Paul Signac, Édouard Vuillard, and George Desvallières.

-It became a national museum in the 1970s and attached to the Louvre in 2004, featuring many of his smaller works and sculptures.
+Musée Delacroix became a national museum in the 1970s and was attached to the Louvre in 2004.
+Today it features many of his smaller works and sculptures.

 Located in the luxurious 6th arrondissement, this lovely townhouse in the center of Paris is well worth visiting.
 You can book skip-the-line tickets here.

 One of the newest museums in Paris is the Musée Libération Leclerc Moulin which opened in 2019.
 It is meant to commemorate the events of World War II and the impact that it had on the French people at the time.